SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 >Interrupted.
 Larger maxiters is needed.

 Note that it could quite possibly arise just from having a very long timespan.
-If you check `sol.t` from the returned object and it looks like it's stepping at reasonable lengths, feel free to just pass `maxiters=...` into solve to bump it up from the default of `Int(1e5)`.
+If you check `sol.t` from the returned object, and it looks like it's stepping at reasonable lengths, feel free to just pass `maxiters=...` into solve to bump it up from the default of `Int(1e5)`.

 But if your `maxiters` is already high, then the problem is likely that your model is stiff.
-A stiff ODE requires very small time steps from many explicit solvers, such as `Tsit5()`, `Vern7()`, etc., and thus those methods are not appropriate for this kind of problem.
+A stiff ODE requires very small timesteps from many explicit solvers, such as `Tsit5()`, `Vern7()`, etc., and thus those methods are not appropriate for this kind of problem.
 You will want to change to a different method, like `Rodas5()`, `Rosenbrock23()`, `TRBDF2()`, `KenCarp4()`, or `QNDF()`.